cocos/cocos-docs/en/advanced-topics/engine-customization.md

 gulp init
 ```

-### 2.3 Configure a custom engine-native in Cocos Creator 3.0
+### 2.3 Configure a Custom Engine-native in Cocos Creator 3.0

 Set the path to the **engine-native** engine to be customized via the **Engine Manager** tab of **Cocos Creator -> Preferences**.